Caleb-Kylib/Caleb-Kylib/README.md

 🎯 Front-End Developer | 🖥️ Web Designer | 📚 Lifelong Learner

 I'm passionate about crafting beautiful, user-focused websites and applications.
-With a background in **IT and digital marketing**, I blend technical skill with creativity to build responsive, accessible, and fast digital experiences.
+With a background in **Web development and IT Support**, I blend my technical skills with creativity to build responsive, accessible, and fast digital experiences.

 ---